Professional Reviews

 Which Kaspersky version should I buy?

-Kaspersky has 3 different plans, including Kaspersky Standard, Kaspersky Plus, and Kaspersky Premium.
+Kaspersky has 3 plans: Kaspersky Standard, Kaspersky Plus, and Kaspersky Premium.
 I think Kaspersky Plus is the best option for most users.
 It comes with good malware protection and gives you access to an unlimited-data VPN.
 Kaspersky Premium is good if you want to try the parental controls out for a year, but otherwise, it doesn’t really add many worthwhile features.
-Finally, Kaspersky Standard is a good entry-level option — but it has some limitations, like a limit on the number of email addresses in the data leak checker, and lack of a premium password manager.
+Finally, Kaspersky Standard is a good entry-level option — but it has some limitations, like only being able to monitor one email address in the data leak checker and the lack of a password manager.

 Is Kaspersky banned in the US?

-Kaspersky isn’t banned in the US for personal use.
-However, in 2017, former US president Donald Trump banned the use of all Kaspersky products within the US government.
-Kaspersky, on the other hand, denied giving information to the Russian government or collaborating with any other government.
+Yes, Kaspersky is banned in the US.
+The Biden administration has prohibited the sale and distribution of Kaspersky software in the United States due to concerns over the company’s ties to Russia.
+Kaspersky, however, has denied giving information to the Russian government or collaborating with any other government.
 To regain the trust of its users, Kaspersky started its Global Transparency Initiative, allowing governments and partners to review its source code, learn more about its data collecting and processing practices, and more.

 Kaspersky Products & Pricing